-MISSION: to prevent and alleviate human suffering by providing disaster relief and teaching lifesaving skills to the people of Hawaii, helping people prevent, prepare for emergencies, and providing support to military families.
+MISSION: to prevent and alleviate human suffering by providing disaster relief and teaching lifesaving skills to the people of Hawaii, helping people prevent and prepare for emergencies, and providing support to military families.

 LOCAL DISASTERS

-Major Disasters since 1917, the Hawaii Red Cross has responded to every major disaster in Hawaii, including Hurricanes Iniki and Iwa, Hilo tsunami, Pearl Harbor bombing, Sacred Falls landslide, Xerox shooting, Ehime Maru, New Years flood, Manoa flood, Spring 2006 Oahu and Kauai floods, Fall 2006 earthquake, 2007 Winter storm, air crashes, mercury contamination, hostage situations, and other local disasters.
+Major Disasters since 1917, the Hawaii Red Cross has responded to every major disaster in Hawaii, including Hurricanes Iniki and Iwa, Hilo tsunami, Pearl Harbor bombing, Sacred Falls landslide, Xerox shooting, Ehime Maru, New Years flood, Manoa flood, Spring 2006 Oahu floods & Kaloko Dam burst, Fall 2006 Big Isle earthquake, 2007 Winter storm, December 2008 floods, February 2010 tsunami warning, air crashes, mercury contamination, hostage situations, and other local disasters.

 LOCAL TRAINING AND PREPAREDNESS